SharePoint/sp-dev-docs/docs/solution-guidance/portal-branding.md

 ## What not to do

-The following list contains the key things **not** to do when it comes to branding your portal.
+The following list contains the key things **not** to do when you apply branding to your portal.

 Don't: